-- Travel site: For travel site like travkart.com, the user becomes more active during long weekends, holidays or when festivals are approaching.
+- Travel site: For travel sites like travkart.com, the user becomes more active during long weekends, holidays, or when festivals are approaching.
 You can plan your push notification campaign accordingly.
 The timing of push notification will then vary according to the holiday calendar when a user starts looking for some travel deals or getaway places.

 - E-Commerce: If you are an e-commerce website selling ethnic dresses, users will become more active during festivals or special occasions.
 For e.g. during Independence Day celebration, people mostly put on ethnic wear, or during festivals like Diwali, people choose traditional attire.
 The notification timing will vary by month.
 You can send even personalized notification during such events.

-4) Push Notification Click Through Rate Metric: Second important metric to analyze the effectiveness of push notifications is the CTR.
-Once we know the right time of sending Web Push Notifications, next thing we want the user is to click on our notifications.
-We should follow the best practices to design push notifications to increase the chance of user click the notifications.
-Every notification we send is a chance to engage with our user.
+A second important metric to analyze the effectiveness of push notifications is the CTR.
+Once we know the right time of sending Web Push Notifications, the next thing we want the user is to click on our notifications.
+We should follow the best practices to design push notifications to increase the chance of users click the notifications.
+Every notification we send is a chance to engage with our users.
 Higher CTR means higher push notification engagement.
 The user is engaging with your Push Notification.

 Click Through Rate= Total Click/ Total View

 If you have found the right timing of sending a notification, then ensure to improve every element of Push Notification to create a better design.
 The push notification element will depend upon what type of Push Notification campaign you are focusing on.

 - Lead Campaign: SaaS companies mainly run lead campaigns to get more customers for their products.
 Based on the action, you can send custom notifications to the user.
 For e.g., if the user has downloaded a PDF file, you can send an automatic drip campaign with a series of notifications with some good offers, as well as the relevant campaign.